 The rise of corporate ESG: why is ESG important?

 The world of environmental, social and governance metrics and ratings is on an incredible trajectory.
 Largely in response to rising investor interest, growing numbers of organizations are focusing their attention on ESG performance.
 As Blackrock’s Larry Fink put it “Climate Change has become a defining factor in companies’ long term prospects.
 As a result, ESG has moved from the margins to the mainstream.
 Now more than ever before, companies are expected to report their ESG performance, and failure to take ESG risks seriously could result in a range of negative impacts for firms, stretching from shareholder action at Annual General Meetings to exclusion or divestment from asset managers.

-The growing importance of ESG mean that organizations must report on an ever-increasing range of different frameworks.
+The growing importance of ESG means that organizations must report on an ever-increasing range of different frameworks.
 But how do these ESG guidance and reporting frameworks compare, and how can organizations better prepare?

 ESG frameworks and materiality

 The decision on which framework to report under should ultimately come down to the questions of materiality and relevance, which can be assessed in the first instance by considering the intended audience (for example, investors, boards, insurers, creditors, employees, governments, auditors) and what they will do with the information (to make financial decisions, compare performance between organizations, or to ensure compliance).